Ongoing Projects

 : PRIMA and Bundesministerium für Bildung und Forschung for German partners

-in progress since: 2022
+in progress since 2022

 Persons involved:

-Jun.
 Prof. Dr. Sandra Schmöckel, Physiology of Yield Stability (340k), University of Hohenheim

 Prof. Dr. Karl Schmid, Crop Biodiversity and Breeding Informatics (350b), University of Hohenheim